Wanna Kickstart your experience?

 The main purpose of this bundle was to provide a template for the forms, because the markup of bootstrap, and the markup of symfony2 was too different.

-In the meantime we also adapted, a intuitive form of navbar classes and a bunch of marcos and other bootstrap features.
+In the meantime we also adapted, a intuitive form of navbar classes and a bunch of macros and other bootstrap features.

 Please feel free to commit new ideas via Pull Request's or create issues for the problems you have at the moment!